-“He’s moved out – now what?”
-That’s a question that many women face.
+“My spouse has moved out – now what?”
+That’s a question that many people face.
 Often they decide just to do nothing, at least for the time being.

 If the earnings are enough to support both spouses’ households, weeks of living separately may stretch into months and then drag into years, with no resolution in sight.

 What’s the harm in that?
 Nothing, if you and your spouse have negotiated a legal agreement that specifies financial arrangements.
 Without such an agreement, though, you may be facing some financial perils.

 1. You may not have control over your marital assets.

 If you are living apart, and your spouse is handling the finances, you may not know what your spouse is earning, spending, investing, selling or buying.
 This leaves you out of the loop and out in the cold financially.
 If your spouse is running up debt on joint credit cards, guess what?
 So are you.
 If they are sued or lie on your joint tax returns, your assets are at risk.
 Your spouse may be using your time apart to move assets into their name alone, change passwords to joint accounts, spend money on toys such as new cars, motorcycles, electronics and fancy vacations, and stash large amounts of cash.

 2. If your spouse’s circumstances change, your property settlement and support could too..